What this rig is all about:

 - The first step to cut out a length of the fluorocarbon line about a whole arm’s length (5-6 feet).

 - Tie the jigs to the line with one at each end.
-The heavier jig will be at the bottom.
-You can tie the jigs using a couple of palomar knots.
+The heavier jig will be at the bottom and the lighter jig will be closer to the knot.
+You can tie the jigs onto the end using a couple of palomar knots.

 Check out this video to learn how to tie a palomar knot.